Environmental and Land Use

 and a substantial settlement for injured employees.

-The firm serves as counsel to the Hearing Board of the South Coast Air
+The firm served as counsel to the Hearing Board of the South Coast Air

 Quality Management District, the air‑pollution control agency for the